 SEASON FORECASTS AND FUTURES PICKS

 The Thunder are not contenders to win the championship at 1000/1, 0.1%.
 They are one of 8 teams with these odds (#23 in the league).
-They have no chance to win the championship.
+They do not have any real chance to win the championship.
 They are not a good value to win the West either at 600/1, 0.2%.
-The Thunder are averaging 35 wins per sim which makes them a solid bet to win over 31 games.
-At +900 the Thunder are not a good value to make the playoffs with a 5.2% chance.
+The Thunder are averaging 34.8 wins per sim which makes them a solid bet to win over 31.5 games.
+At +900 the Thunder are not a good value to make the playoffs with a 3.9% chance.
 They have less than 1% chance to win the division.
 Their average wins per simulation puts them at #12 in the West.

 For winning picks against the spread, total and money line for all NBA games by our proven computer model and leading handicappers visit SportsLine.com where you can also get fantasy basketball and daily fantasy optimal lineups from CBSSports' Top Experts.

 They were expected to win 62% of their games last season so their 49-33 met expectations.
 They went 42-39-1 against the spread (-90 loss).
 They went over 39 times and came in under 41 times.
 In their next game vs the Jazz they are only winning 29% of the simulations.
 The table below shows their upcoming games, their simulation based win percentage and their recent head to head record (WL, ATS, OU).

 SHOOTING (WEAKNESS): They are a bad shooting team with a true FG% of 54.8% (#24 in League).
 Despite the weak shooting %, they still average more points per game (114.5) than expected (114.4).
 On the road they average 114.5 (113.6 expected), and at home 114.5 ppg (115.2 expected).